robbiehume/ai-model-serving-platform/README.md

 ✅ Inference result: [0.00, 0.01, 0.90, 0.02, 0.03, 0.00, 0.00, 0.00, 0.00, 0.04]
 ```

-## CI/CD (Planned)
+## CI/CD (In Progress)
-I plan to add GitHub Actions to automate training, packaging, and deployment on merge.
+Adding GitHub Actions to automate training, packaging, and deployment on merge.

 ## Monitoring (In Progress)
 Implementing performance monitoring and logging using AWS CloudWatch